trec-biogen/trec-biogen.github.io/content/docs/_index.md

 The generated answer must meet the following requirements:
 - The total length of the generated answer should be **within 250 words**.
 - There should be no more than three PMIDs per answer sentence.
-- The PMIDs must be selected only from the valid set of PMIDs released with the dataset.
+- The PMIDs must be selected only from the valid set of PubMed corpus released with the dataset.

 One submission (run) should be a UTF-8-encoded JSONL file, with each line being a JSON object for a topic.
 The participants can submit upto ten (10) runs for the task.
 Participants should follow this format and submit their runs to NIST via <a href="https://ir.nist.gov/evalbase/" target="_blank">Evalbase</a>.
 ```json